Natalia-Davidenko/distributed-compliance-ledger/x/pki/tests/test-design.md

           * length > MAX
           * сontains spaces or line breaks
           * enhancedSetupFlowTCUrl does not match Device Type ID
-      * EnhancedSetupFlowOptions field has bit not equal to 0 set.
+      * EnhancedSetupFlowOptions field has bit not equal to 0 set:enhancedSetupFlowTCUrl field should not be present in the command.

    * enhancedSetupFlowTCRevision (Enhanced Setup Flow Terms and Conditions Revision) - optional(uint16)
       * EnhancedSetupFlowOptions field has bit 0 set
         * Positive: